-DTX401 is an investigational adeno-associated virus vector (AAV) type 8 gene therapy designed to deliver stable expression and activity of G6Pase- α under control of the native promoter.
-DTX401 is administered as a single intravenous infusion and has been shown in preclinical studies to improve G6Pase- α activity and reduce hepatic glycogen levels, a well-described biomarker of disease progression.
+DTX401 is an investigational AAV8 gene therapy designed to deliver stable expression and activity of G6Pase-α under control of the native promoter.
+DTX401 is administered as a single intravenous infusion and has been shown in preclinical studies to improve G6Pase-α activity and reduce hepatic glycogen levels, a well-described biomarker of disease progression.
 DTX401 has been granted Orphan Drug Designation in both the United States and Europe.